ssgelm/dotfiles/README.md

 dotfiles
 ========

 A few of my dotfiles.
+Vim dotfiles can be found in https://github.com/ssgelm/vim_dotfiles

 Xresources
 ----------